Want to know how to eat garlic mustard? Garlic mustard works as both the garlic and green in when you turn it into tasty Garlic Mustard Pesto.

 A check of the calendar tells me we’re just about smack dab in the middle of May.
 Of course May forgot to check the calendar.
 The downpours of April are more than lingering into this month.
 We had a couple teaser days last week where the temperature soared into the mid-80’s.
 But this morning it was so cold we had to build a fire!

-We’ve had a bazillion inches of rain (that’s the actual measurement, I think) in the last couple months and whenever the clouds parted long enough in April, you could find me sprinting to the garden, trying to cultivate the ground and get something GREEN growing.
-The lesson I’m learning is that it doesn’t matter when you plant, if the soil is still too cold, nothing will grow anyway, so patience must be practiced.
-Easier said than done.
+We’ve had a bazillion inches of rain (that’s the actual measurement, I think) in the last couple months.
+And whenever the clouds parted long enough, you could find me sprinting to the garden.
+I was desperate to cultivate the ground and get something GREEN growing.
+The lesson I’m learning is that it doesn’t matter when you plant.
+If the soil is still too cold, nothing will grow anyway.
+So patience must be practiced.

 One green that is abundant right now is garlic mustard.

 And since garlic mustard is an invasive, allelopathic weed, you can smile knowing you’re doing a good service to other plant species.
 So go ahead and rip up as much garlic mustard as you can find and dine on the delicious garlicky leaves.
 The fact that garlic mustard grows all on its own regardless that you didn’t put any work into it, why that’s just pure bonus!

 Knowing how to eat garlic mustard is a little trickier.
 But not much.